Second Home and Investment Property Loans

 • Available for 1–4 unit rental properties

-• Ideal for generating rental income
+• Designed to support rental income

 How a 30/15 Loan Works

-At the 15-year mark, most borrowers either:
+At the 15-year mark, most borrowers choose one of the following options:

 • Refinance the loan